 Prior to his arrival in Columbia, Elliott coached his entire career at Appalachian State, where he helped the Mountaineers to three-straight national championships (2005-07).
 After earning his bachelor’s degree from Appalachian State in 1996, Elliott worked for two seasons as a defensive assistant, then two seasons as the tight ends coach before taking over the offensive line in 2001.
 Over his final nine seasons as the offensive line coach at Appalachian State, Elliott’s players earned All-America distinction on 12 occasions.
 From 2005-07, he coached three-consecutive SoCon Jacobs Blocking Trophy recipients.

 Elliott was the first player in Appalachian State history to appear in the NCAA Division I-AA playoffs four separate seasons.
 He was a four-year letterwinner for the Black and Gold, helping the squad to two Southern Conference titles.
 He was a co-captain on the Mountaineers’ 1995 squad that finished 12-1 while earning all-league distinction as a defensive end.
 In his four seasons as a player, the Mountaineers posted a combined record of 36-14.

-Elliott was one of three Appalachian State coaches to earn the NCAA’s Award of Valor for their efforts in rescuing two individuals from a car accident on Oct.
-1, 2000.
+Elliott was one of three App State coaches to earn the NCAA’s Award of Valor for their efforts in rescuing two individuals from a car accident in 2000.

 Elliott is married to the former Summer Scruggs, who was ASU’s women’s tennis Most Valuable Player in 1998.
-They have two children, a daughter, Maddyn, and a son, Max.
+They have two children, Maddyn and Max.